tempname11/WorkingTitle4/notes/gi_attention.md

 # GI, again

-- memory usage is insane
+-> memory usage is insane
+  - don't do deferred!
   - we do not need (inflight-count) of everything. what can we slice?

-  - research sparse textures ???
-  * use queues and buffers, not flags and textures ?
+- small improvements
+  - can we use wrapping in probe map, so that we don't need to copy old -> new with no attention?

-- attentions lags 1 frame behind in terms of coordinates
+  - attention lags 1 frame behind in terms of coordinates.
   - newly-wrapped grid values should be reset and have attention.

+- known bugs
   - grid boundaries still look bad.
   - "weird circle" still pops up

 * try atomic-based attention strategies:
-  - only add to attention if weight > 0
+  - only add to attention if weight > 0 (basic)
-  - keep binary value, but pack more into 32 bits
-  - accumulate, and atomic add value based on weight / source
+  - accumulate, and atomic add value based on weight / source (promising)

+* try compressing attention flags into queues and only processing them.

+*** research sparse textures more.